Ankitaa-2906/Sharma-tent-house-/PLAN.md

 ---

+### Inventory Items

+Stores the main inventory categories managed by Sharma Tent House.
+This includes both bulk-counted items like chairs and plates and uniquely tracked assets like LED walls and sofa sets.

+- item_id - string - required
+  Unique identifier for each inventory item category.

+- item_name - string - required
+  Name of the inventory item.

+- category - string - required
+  Type of inventory item such as seating, lighting, catering, decoration, or electronics.

+- total_quantity - integer - required
+  Total number of units owned by the business.

+- available_quantity - integer - optional
+  Dynamically calculated quantity currently free for booking during a selected date range.

+- tracking_type - string - required
+  Values: bulk or unique_unit.

+- price_per_day - float - required
+  Default rental price charged per day.

+- damage_fee_per_unit - float - optional
+  Standard deduction amount for lost or damaged units.

+- current_status - string - optional
+  Used for overall inventory state such as active, low_stock, or discontinued.

+- notes - string - optional
+  Stores extra operational information about the item.

  ### Individually Tracked Inventory Units

 Used for high-value or uniquely identifiable assets like LED walls, imported sound systems, and decorative sofa sets.